 Welcome to the world of collections.
 Getting the judgment is often the easy part.
 It’s tough to find employment and banking information.
 The good news is that your judgment is good for 10 years before it will need to be revived and it will accumulate interest.
 You could try to find a...Read more »

-I bought a car it doesn't have any wires to hook up a licence plate light so I can't get it to pass inspection they won't fix it and won't take it back either said I should have checked it myself before perchase but gave me a passed inspection paper saying it was good to pass inspection but can't...
+I bought a car it doesn't have any wires to hook up a licence plate light so I can't get it to pass inspection they won't fix it and won't take it back either said I should have checked it myself before perchase but gave me a passed inspection paper saying it was good to pass...
 Read more »

 They can sue you if you don’t pay and you can sue them.
 Anyone can sue anyone.
 The better questions concern this risks and costs of litigation.
 I suggest you meet with a local attorney, preferably with consumer law experience.
 Ask about the Merchandising Practices Act.